promicsw/flow-expressions/README.md

 Flow Expressions have since been used to create sophisticated parsers for various projects:
 - ElementScript
 - Markdown to Html parser
-- GenCodeDoc - extract and generate code reference documentation (some of reference material here was generated this way)
+- CShapCodeDoc - extract and generate code reference documentation (some of reference material here was generated this way)
 - Several others...

 > A potential future extension is to provide a *lookahead* mechanism - will see if there is any interest.